JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 Two other features in Southernwood application stand out - the first is that the applicant, Glasgow City Council, is reluctant to take advantage of any public funding, [available from the Mayor of London](link), which could raise the affordable housing to at least 40%, giving another 30 or so affordable homes.
 All schemes are expected to consider this, to maximise affordable housing, under the [Mayor's Housing policy](https://www.london.gov.uk/sites/default/files/ah_viability_spg_20170816.pdf).
 The Officer's report proposes a condition that this is reconsidered, before the scheme is implemented, if permission is given.

 The second feature is that the site is both owned by a local authority and is area marked as a Strategic Industrial Location and on both counts should deliver 50% affordable housing(link), under the [draft New London Plan](https://www.london.gov.uk/sites/default/files/draft_london_plan_-showing_minor_suggested_changes_july_2018.pdf), raising the number to about 360.

+Glasgow CC submitted its own legal opinion on this, arguing that the site should not be considered as public land because it would deny the pensioners

 ## Public funding?
 No thank you.